Buffalo Trace Distillery: History

 The company claims the distillery to be the oldest continuously operating distillery in the United States.
 Another distillery with similar historical extent is Burks' distillery, now used for production of Maker's Mark.
 According to its citation in the registry of National Historic Landmarks, Burks' Distillery's origins extend to 1805, and Burks' Distillery is listed in the Guinness Book of World Records as the oldest operating bourbon distillery.

 Records indicate that distilling started on the site that is now the Buffalo Trace Distillery in 1775 by Hancock Lee and his brother Willis Lee who died in 1776.
 The first distillery was constructed in 1812 by Harrison Blanton.
 In 1870 the distillery was purchased by Edmund H. Taylor and given its first name, the Old Fire Copper (O.F.C.)
 Distillery.
 Taylor sold the distillery eight years later to George T. Stagg along with the Old Oscar Pepper Distillery.
 This second distillery was sold within the year to James Graham, in order to add more land to the O.F.C.
 Distillery.
 In 1886, Stagg installed steam heating in the storage warehouses, the first climate controlled warehouse for aging whiskey in the nation.

 During Prohibition, the distillery was allowed to remain operational, in order to make whiskey for "medicinal purposes".

-In 1972 Gary Gayheart became the master distiller.
-After his retirement in 2005, he was succeeded by Harlen Wheatley.
+Gary Gayheart became the master distiller in 1985, until his retirement in 2005.
+He was succeeded by Harlen Wheatley.

-In 2016 Buffalo Trace Distillery announced plans to expand operations with a capital investment of $200 million.
+In 2016, Buffalo Trace Distillery announced plans to expand operations with a capital investment of $200 million.

 In October 2016, during renovations to convert a building to a meeting and event space, workers discovered the foundation of the original 1873 distillery building, which burned down in 1882, along with the remains of fermenters from that same year.
 The original distillery foundation was left in place after the fire and an expanded distillery building was built as a replacement.
 The site is now open for visitors to Buffalo Trace.

 In March 2022, Buffalo Trace Distillery announced the creation of six-litre OFC Vintage Bourbon Whiskeys, distilled in 1982, and their accompanying NFTs.
 The NFTs were sold on Blockbar, with the highest bid of $60,000.
-The sale was part of the distillery’s mission to raise US$2 million for charity by donating 2,022 bottles of whiskey to fundraising causes.
+The sale was part of the distillery's mission to raise US$2 million for charity by donating 2,022 bottles of whiskey to fundraising causes.

+Buffalo Trace Flood 2025

+In early April 2025, following days of heavy rainfall exceeding 15 inches in some areas, the Kentucky River in Frankfort rose to 48.24 feet, the second highest level in Buffalo Trace Distillery's 200-year history.
+Significant portions of the distillery campus were submerged, prompting damage assessments and a multi-phase recovery effort.
+Visitor access was suspended, and a scheduled Easter event was canceled.
+Cleanup operations began in areas deemed safe, while broader site access remained restricted to recovery personnel.